 Where is Bordeaux Located?

 Bordeaux is located in Southwestern France.
-A port city that sits on the Garonne river in the Nouvelle-Aquitaine region.
-Bordeaux is known for being the wine capital of France.
+A port city that sits on the Garonne River in the Nouvelle-Aquitaine region.
+The nearest neighboring country to the south is Spain.
+Bordeaux is located 310 miles from Paris.

 Learn how to Make A Downloadable Map: Here